floatinghotpot/cordova-admob-pro/README.md

-# AdMob Plugin Pro #
+# GoogleAds PluginPro #

-N-in-1 AdMob Plugin for Cordova/PhoneGap.
+N-in-1 GoogleAds Plugin.
 Maximize revenue with mediation to AdMob, DoubleClick, iAd, Flurry, Millennial Media, InMobi, Mobfox, and much more.

 Highlights:
 - [x] Easy-to-use: Can display Ad with single line of Js code.